Equinix expands neutral ecosystem to support Kubernetes on Equinix Metal

 SUSE president of engineering and innovation, Sheng Liang, says providing customers with an intuitive experience when running cloud-native workloads has been core to the Rancher value proposition since the beginning of the Kubernetes story.

 "Having partnered with the Equinix Metal team since the early days, it's great to see their reach grow alongside SUSE Ranchers," he says.
-"With Equinix Metal available in global metro locations, our customers can deploy SUSE Rancher to span from core data centre through the near edge, and then go all the way to the far edge with K3s."
+"With Equinix Metal available in global metro locations, our customers can deploy SUSE Rancher to span from core data center through the near edge, and then go all the way to the far edge with K3s."